EthanD4/RST/README.md

-# RST
+# this is just a repository for random projects that have no relation to anything specific.
-Random Small Things I do for fun
+#